alkem-io/website/content/en/about-investors-information/index.md

         - Each year the outstanding dividend entitlement amount will (a) decrease by dividends received and (b) increase at the accrual rate.

         The full mechanism, including issuance of certificates, is described in schedule C of the <b><a href="./documents/alkemio_holding_shareholders_agreement_v1.1.pdf">Alkemio Holding Shareholders Agreement (SHA)</a></b>.

+        The Purpose Foundation has done a great case-study on Alkemio, which you can find here.
     design:
       columns: '1'
       spacing: